Canterbury earthquakes 2010-2011

 The websites below have been selected because they have reliable, in-depth articles about the Christchurch earthquakes.

 This is one of the EPIC resources which is a collection of reliable databases covering lots of different topics.
 You may need a password from your school or local library to access it.
-This online version of the magazine New Zealand Geographic has an archived collection of stories, videos, photography and audio on New Zealand news, environment, history, geography, disasters etc.
+This online version of the magazine New Zealand Geographic.
+It has an archived collection of stories, videos, photography and audio on New Zealand news, environment, history, geography, disasters etc.

 You can search for information on your topic by using keywords such as 'Canterbury earthquakes' or 'Christchurch earthquakes'.